This accessibility statement applies to Slough Family Information Service website.

 - WCAG 2 level AA requires a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text, and a contrast ratio of at least 3:1 for graphics and user interface components (such as form input borders).
 Some pages contain text and graphics that fails the contrast ratio test.

 - There’s a 15 minute timeout set up within the Local Offer feedback online form if there is 15 minutes of inactivity.
 The user cannot turn off, adjust or extend this expiry time.
 This fails WCAG 2.2.1: Timing adjustable.
 We hope to add a warning to our forms to alert form fillers of the timeout and also, advise they can register to MyAccount to save their incomplete form and return to it at a later time or date.
-We hope to have this done by the end of November 2021.

 If you find an issue that we have yet to identify, with this website, please contact us using one of the routes described in the Reporting accessibility problems section of this statement.